reactjs/react.dev/src/content/reference/react/useReducer.md

 ---

-### A part of my reducer state becomes undefined after dispatching {/*a-part-of-my-reducer-state-becomes-undefined-after-dispatching*/}
+### A part of my reducer State becomes undefined after dispatching {/*a-part-of-my-reducer-state-becomes-undefined-after-dispatching*/}

-Make sure that every `case` branch **copies all of the existing fields** when returning the new state:
+Make sure that every `case` branch **copies all of the existing fields** when returning the new State:

 ```js {5}
 function reducer(state, action) {